How Strong-Minded People Build Unbendable Resilience

 6. Ability to plan and execute effective solutions

-We can learn to improve each of these and can measure how we fare.
+We can learn to improve each of these.

 3 Sources of Resilience In People